 Isaac suggested that although she didn’t actually say it, Robin’s attitude had often been, “This is simple and anyone could do this.”
 Simple or not, Robin was sabotaging her own success by undervaluing her skills and strengths.
 Isaac urged Robin to first value her own skill sets and then market herself on how her unique skills helped her to stand out and be more visible among her peers.

 Robin’s work was commendable, but it wasn’t recognized or visible.
 Isaac told Robin how important it was to build positive relationships with those above her, those she supervised, cross-departmentally, and externally.
 “Influence is essential to getting ahead,” emphasized Isaac.
 Along with increasing visibility, the higher up you want to go in a company the more influence you need to have.
 When you build influence, you’ll get the credit for your hard work that you deserve.

-If Robin wanted to advance fast, Isaac suggested she employ the services of an experienced executive coach who could help accelerate her development and save her from learning things the hard way.
+If Robin wanted to advance in her career fast, Isaac suggested she employ the services of an experienced executive coach who could help accelerate her development and save her from learning things the hard way.
 A career advancement coach would offer hands-on tools and teach her ways to increase visibility at work without self-promoting, build influence correctly, and also help with other key areas like developing executive presence.

 Have you just missed a promotion?
 Have you wondered, “How can I increase my visibility in the organization in order to get ahead?”
 Do you want to learn the trade secrets of building influence?